JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

 :param policy_store_id: An identifier for the policy store.
 :param log_type: Log type, e.g., 'none', 'memory', 'std_out', or 'lock'.
 :param log_ttl: (Optional) TTL (time to live) in seconds for log entities when `log_type` is 'memory'.
 The default is 60s.
+:param decision_log_user_claims: List of claims to map from user entity, such as ["sub", "email", "username", ...]
+:param decision_log_workload_claims: List of claims to map from user entity, such as ["client_id", "rp_id", ...]
+:param decision_log_default_jwt_id: Token claims that will be used for decision logging.
+Default is "jti".
 :param user_authz: Enables querying Cedar engine authorization for a User principal.
 :param workload_authz: Enables querying Cedar engine authorization for a Workload principal.
 :param usr_workload_bool_op: Boolean operation ('AND' or 'OR') for combining `USER` and `WORKLOAD` authz results.